Sveta Gera: Border dispute

-At the top of Sveta Gera, at an altitude of 1178 meters, there are a telecommunication tower and a military barracks whose location is strategically important to Croatia.
+At the top of Sveta Gera, at an altitude of 1178 meters, there is a telecommunication tower and a military barracks whose location is strategically important to Croatia.
 The barracks were used by the Yugoslav People's Army (JNA) until early 1991 when its soldiers withdrew from the site following breakup of Yugoslavia.
 In June of the same year, Slovenian soldiers entered barracks on the basis of an oral agreement between Presidents of Slovenia and Croatia, Milan Kučan and Franjo Tuđman.
 Croatian President Tuđman considered that it would be better for Croatia to avoid conflicts with a friendly Slovenian army in the west since the country was threatened by the hostile JNA from the east.
 Although the Slovenian army announced many times that its soldiers would leave the barracks, particularly in 1998 and 2000, it did not happen.
 In 2004, President Kučan stated in an interview for Večernji list that it was time for the Slovenian soldiers to leave the barracks, adding that there was not a sufficient will of the Slovenian governing officials to do so.
 On 29 June 2017, the Arbitration Tribunal of the Permanent Court of Arbitration that was deciding on another border dispute between Croatia and Slovenia, mentioned in its verdict that Sveta Gera indeed belonged to Croatia but that it neither had jurisdiction to decide on the matter nor could it order Slovenian soldiers to withdraw.